Milosz-Marchewka/ToDo-React/README.md

 # Simple React To-Do App

 This is my first simple project built to learn React.
-I started this after about 2.5 hours of experimenting with the framework, and it helped me get comfortable with components, state management, and event handling.
+I started this after about 2.5 hours of experimenting with the framework, and it helps me get comfortable with components, state management and other stuff that I will stumble upon while trying to create yet one more feature.

 ## Features